weiserlab/ambuj/position.md

 We are establishing a world-leading group in the area of embedded systems, wireless communications, and mobile computing.
 We are hiring ambitious students and researchers for the following positions:

+**Skills required:** Embedded systems (such as programming microcontrollers, FPGAs), working with sensors and actuators, wireless communication (such as WiFi, Bluetooth, ZigBee) , previous experience with robot systems (such as ROS operating systems), embedded systems platforms (such as Raspberry Pi or Arduinos), machine learning frameworks (such as PyTorch, Tensorflow), and most importantly curiosity.

+**Note:** These skills are not necessary, it is desirable if you have one or more of these skills.
+Most importantly, you should be curious, with desire to conduct experiments and learn.
+We will train you during the project.

 ## Open Positions (6 NOS)

 ## P1: Non-Intrusive Monitoring of Internet of Things Devices and Robots